SEND and Inclusion: Our beliefs and vision

 Our curriculum is reflected upon each year and courses are planned around each particular cohort of students.

 We offer a diverse range of interventions which can be tailored to individual needs.
-These are offered through our 3 Learning Support Hubs and this provision is led by our HLTAs.
+These are offered through our three Learning Support Hubs and this provision is led by our HLTAs.
 The hubs are the Literacy Hub, Maths and Science Hub and Amber Zone Planned Hub.